 How to manage the shift from full time to freelance work

-Think of yourself as a business – know your worth.
-Do your research on the industry pricing, consider your experience, your location etc – these are all factors that will help you set your fee.
+Think of yourself as a business and know your worth.
+Do your research on the industry pricing, consider your experience and your location – these are all factors that will help you set your fee.
 Once you’ve decided, own it and stick to it.
 Talking about money and negotiating is uncomfortable yes, but you have to take it seriously if you want to survive.
-Budget for when the money does start to come in – there are lots of apps and other online tools to help with this, find what works for you and do it.
+Budget for when the money does start to come in – there are lots of apps and other online tools to help with this.
 Your future self will thank you.

 This is the other thing to be clear on.
 As a freelancer, you have your day rate and that is usually agreed upon within set working hours.
 I’ve heard so many stories of exploitation of freelancers, working well beyond their agreed hours and for no extra payment.
-Any good employer should respect you and your time (and you, them!).
-If time management is something you struggle with – there are a lot of good online resources to support – including my last article.
+Any good employer should respect you and your time (and you, them and theirs!).
+If time management is something you struggle with, there are a lot of good online resources to support.
+Find out more here.

-It can be lonely at times as a freelancer particularly if you work from home, that’s why having a community is so important.
+It can be lonely at times as a freelancer, particularly if you work from home, that’s why having a community is so important.
 There are a lot of great online (and in-person) community groups out there to offer tips, best practices, connect you to future employers or just listen when you need to talk.
 I’m part of a couple of WhatsApp groups for health and wellbeing professionals and I’m active on other professional groups for marketing and production work too.
-With Covid-19 and lockdown still in place, meet-ups in real life aren’t possible at the moment but when they are – I recommend that you go.
-I’ve met some great friends and colleagues from events and meet-ups that I don’t think I would have come into contact with otherwise.
+Covid restrictions depending, it’s important to go to networking events too.
+I’ve met some great friends and colleagues from these meet-ups that I don’t think I would have come into contact with otherwise.

 ● Working Women’s Handbook – Ideas, Insights and Inspiration for a Successful Creative Career by Phoebe Lovatt